 Oxford Financial Group Background

-CEO and Managing Director Jeff Thomasson founded Oxford in 1981, driven by the idea that financial advisors can’t truly be objective while taking commissions from the companies whose products and investments they recommend.
+CEO and managing director Jeff Thomasson founded Oxford in 1981, driven by the idea that financial advisors can’t truly be objective while taking commissions from the companies whose products and investments they recommend.
+The firm has secondary offices in Chicago, Cincinnati, Minneapolis and Grand Rapids.

 Today, Oxford exists as a fee-only RIA on a mission to help families preserve and expand their wealth on a legacy basis.
 The firm also works with individual clients and various types of organizations.

-According to documents it filed with the Securities Exchange Commission (SEC), Oxford currently serves the following types of clients:
+According to its Form ADV, Oxford currently serves the following types of clients:

 - High-net-worth individuals and their family members